Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 Absolutely, and I say that as someone who genuinely loves both Disney resorts during the Halloween season.

 The pros: So much of the Halloween experience at Disneyland is included with regular park admission.
 Haunted Mansion Holiday, Radiator Screams, Halloween Screams, Plaza de la Familia, and all the seasonal décor don’t cost a penny beyond your park ticket.
 That’s an incredible amount of seasonal content.
-If you add the Oogie Boogie Bash, you get one of the best after-hours party experiences either Disney resort offers, with Villains Grove being genuinely unlike anything at Walt Disney World.
+If you add the Oogie Boogie Bash, you get one of the best after-hours party experiences either Disney resort offers.
+The brand-new Madame Leota’s Swinging Wake street party for 2026 looks like a genuine showstopper, and Villains Grove remains unlike anything at Walt Disney World.

 The cons: The Oogie Boogie Bash sells out fast and isn’t cheap, and unlike Mickey’s Not-So-Scary Halloween Party, you can’t visit all four parks to spread out your itinerary.
 Disney California Adventure is a smaller park, which means the party atmosphere is more concentrated… which can feel either intimate or crowded depending on the night.

-Who it’s best for: Families who love Disney Villains, guests who appreciate the more immersive walk-through experiences like Villains Grove, anyone who hasn’t experienced Haunted Mansion Holiday, and visitors looking for a slightly more laid-back Halloween party vibe compared to Walt Disney World.
+Who it’s best for: Families who love Disney Villains, guests who appreciate immersive walk-through experiences like Villains Grove, anyone who hasn’t experienced Haunted Mansion Holiday, and visitors looking for a slightly more laid-back Halloween party vibe compared to Walt Disney World.
+The new Haunted Mansion street party also makes this a must for anyone who loves classic Disney park lore.

 If you can time your visit for a weeknight in September, you’ll get the best of both worlds: manageable crowds, comfortable weather, full access to all the seasonal experiences, and (if you grab a party ticket) an Oogie Boogie Bash night that won’t be packed to the brim.

-Halloween Time at the Disneyland Resort runs from August 21 through October 31, 2026, and it’s one of the most beloved seasonal celebrations either Disney resort puts on.
-Between the stunning Haunted Mansion Holiday overlay, the Radiator Screams makeover in Cars Land, Plaza de la Familia, and the Oogie Boogie Bash, there’s genuinely something for everyone.
+Halloween Time at the Disneyland Resort runs from August 21 through October 31, 2026, and it’s shaping up to be one of the best years yet.
+Between the stunning Haunted Mansion Holiday (with its brand-new gingerbread house!), the Radiator Screams makeover in Cars Land, Plaza de la Familia, the all-new Madame Leota’s Swinging Wake street party, and the Oogie Boogie Bash, there’s genuinely something for everyone.

 Plan intentionally, book early, and you’ll be walking under Oogie Boogie’s watchful eye on Buena Vista Street before you know it.